 Media Studies» open the printable major» search for more Areas of Study

-Media Studies is the systematic examination of both the traditional media (such as radio, newspapers and television) and the contemporary media (such as the internet and electronic games).
+Students majoring in Media Studies systematically examine both traditional media (such as radio, newspapers and television) and the contemporary media (such as the internet and electronic games).
 As a discipline it seeks to develop an informed and critical understanding of the ways in which the media influence social, political and economic areas of life, as well as the way they shape our perceptions, attitudes, desires and behaviour.
 It also explores and questions historical, political, industrial, cultural and aesthetic aspects of media, through a variety of media forms, theories and contexts.
 It examines how different media are produced and how they are used, received and understood by different audiences.
 There may also be a focus on how media products are constructed in response to a range of technological, institutional, creative and cultural conditions.

-Graduates find work in research, education, the arts and media sectors in roles involved in community and audience development, marketing, policy research and development, and teaching.
+Graduates discover that their studies assist their work in research, education, the arts and media sectors.
+They will engage roles involved in community and audience development, marketing, policy research and development, and teaching.

 Some jobs require additional qualifications at Honours level.
 Honours is a one year stand-alone program, completed after successfully fulfilling the requirements of the undergraduate degree.
 View Bachelor of Communications (Honours).